aliyun/mysql-backup-helper/README.en.md

 - **zstd not installed**: Please install zstd and ensure it is in your PATH.
 - **OSS upload failed**: Check OSS-related config parameters.
 - **MySQL connection failed**: Check DB host, port, username, password.
-- **Log accumulation**: The program auto-cleans the logs directory, keeping only the latest 10 logs.
+- **Log accumulation**: The program auto-cleans the log directory, keeping only the latest 10 log files.
+- **Log location**: On operation completion or failure, displays the full path to the log file in the console for troubleshooting.

 ---